 What is Simplified Restructuring?

 Simplified Restructurings will become available on 1 January 2021, but we are planning ahead and expect to get started formulating restructuring plans with viable businesses in December 2020 so we are ready to roll in January 2021.
-If you would like us to stay and touch with as the Government reveals the specifics of the new laws you can register your interest with us.
+If you would like us to stay in touch with you as the Government reveals the specifics of the new laws you can register your interest with us.

 A Simplified Restructuring is a streamlined version of the more comprehensive Voluntary Administration (VA) process.
 It is the process whereby a business with less than $1 million of creditors enters a binding deal with its creditors, usually to legally reduce the debt owed.